baguilar6174/node-triptempo-server/README.md

 If you need local Postgres database

 - Install docker
-- Run `docker compose up -d` This command create a local volumen in root project to save data.
+- Run `docker compose up -d` (Only the first time you start the project)

+This command create a local volumen in root project to save data.

 **Important**: If you don't need Postgres from Docker, set your configuration into `.env`

-Run `npx prisma migrate dev --name init` to create a migrations and schema in your Postgres database
+Run `yarn db:seed` to create database schema in your Postgres database and create initial data

-Run `npx prisma db push` to create tables and relationships

 Run `yarn dev`